Stealth Security reels in $8 million investment from Shasta Ventures to root out bad bots

 Norwest Venture Partners raises $1.5 billion fund

 We live in world where bots are operating all over the internet.
-Like Glenda in the Wizard of Oz asking Dorothy if she is a good witch or a bad witch, network admins simply want to determine if a bot is there to help or harm.
+Like Glinda in the Wizard of Oz asking Dorothy if she is a good witch or a bad witch, network admins simply want to determine if a bot is there to help or harm.
 It’s not always easy to know.
 That’s where Stealth Security comes in.

 The 4-year old startup wants to help you defend against automated bot attacks.
 Today, the company announced an $8 million Series A investment, funded by Shasta Ventures.
 Today’s round brings the total raised to $12.5 million, according to Crunchbase.